ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 were
 based on the RFCs {{RFC3530}}, {{RFC7530}}, {{RFC5661}}, or {{RFC8881}}.
-In addition to these cases in which the disregard of the recommendations is considered valid because implementors relied on existing normative guidance, there will be other cases in which implementors choose to ignore these recommendations,
+In addition to these cases in which the disregard of the recommendations is considered valid because implementers relied on existing normative guidance, there will be other cases in which implementers choose to ignore these recommendations,

 Despite the original focus of {{RFC2119}} on interoperability, many such implementations will interoperate,